Cerebellum-Network/ddc-schemas/README.md

 The documentation is hosted at [docs.cere.network](https://docs.cere.network).

-## Message encoding
+## Message serialization

-Messages and objects in DDC are serialized as follows:
+Messages and stored objects in DDC are serialized in JSON, in ProtoBuf, or in SCALE.
+The serialization method in DDC aims for the following goals:

+* to support the evolution of DDC protocols and stored data,
+* to detect errors and incompatible components,
+* to support polymorphic objects (multiple types) without relying on transport-specific methods,
+* to be interoperable with other systems such as multicodec, IPFS, or ENS.

+### Specification

+This is achieved by using the following specification:

+**JSON serializations** must start with `{`, `[`, or `"` (not a number or a space), in UTF-8, in order to be recognizable and upgradeable by future components.

+**Other serializations** such as binary ProtoBuf and SCALE should follow this format:

     ddc_prefix type_number message_body